-How to Write a Hook by Shocking Your Reader With Surprise
+How to Write a Hook: 6 Tips to Use Narrative Hooks to Surprise Readers

-Surprise!
 In real life, some folks love surprises and others hate them.
-But one thing is certain—in fiction, you need them.
-If you want your reader to be captivated by your story, unable to put it down, you need to learn how to write a hook that will draw him through.
-Grab your reader with something totally unexpected, and you harness his attention to the story you’re telling.
-At least for that moment.
+But one thing is certain—in fiction, you need them to write a book readers can't put down.
+One way to deliver is through a narrative hook.
+But what is a narrative hook and how can you write a hook to captivate readers?

-And remember, that’s the purpose of a hook—just to pull your reader through to the next page, paragraph, or sentence where you’ll have planted another hook to keep him going.
+The purpose of a narrative hook is to pull your reader through to the next page, paragraph, or sentence where you’ll have planted another hook to keep him going.

-In this article, we’ll be taking a look at how to craft and use hooks that present surprising situations or something unexpected to rivet reader attention.
+In this article, we’ll answer what is a narrative hook and look at how to write hooks that present surprising situations or something unexpected to rivet reader attention.

-In her fabulous book Wired for Story, Lisa Cron tells about a manuscript she read that was boring and difficult to get through but had an exciting twist at the end.
+In her fabulous book Wired for Story, Lisa Cron tells a personal story about a manuscript she read that was boring and difficult to get through but had an exciting twist at the end.
 The writer was afraid he’d give away the surprise and wanted to hide all traces of the ending until it was time to spring it.

 The trouble was, there was nothing to pull readers through to the thrilling conclusion.

-As writers, we know when we have something sensational up our sleeve.
+As writers, we know when we have something sensational up our sleeve for our story idea.

 But if we don’t let readers know about it, they won’t keep turning pages to find out what it is.
-So how can we do that and still surprise them?

 Instead of keeping readers in the dark, think misdirection.
 Like an illusionist who draws attention to one hand while concealing or maneuvering with the other.
 And using hooks is one way of drawing that attention.

-You can craft a hook that is a surprise to the character, a surprise to the reader, or both.
+You can craft an effective hook that is a surprise to the character, a surprise to the reader, or both.

 When the reader knows more than the character does, it creates dramatic irony, a delicious brand of suspense.
 As readers, we look forward to the revelation that will surprise the character.

 Recently, I came across an example of a fun hook that was a surprise to me, as reader, but didn’t faze the character.
 In Lee Child’s short story James Penney’s New Identity, the title character is on the run from authorities after setting a fire that raged out of control.

 Toward the end of the story, he is picked up by a motorist who introduces himself as Jack Reacher!
 Suddenly my attention is riveted by surprise.
-I know Jack, but didn’t expect to see him here.
+I know the character Jack, but didn’t expect to see him here.
 Why is he in this story?
 How is he involved in the whole mess?

+Using a character from another book created a hook that kept me reading.

 Use the right bait